12 Ways to Know When You Are Ovulating

 - Missed period: A missed period is one of the surest signs of pregnancy.
 If you’re usually pretty regular, and your period doesn’t start on time, you should take a pregnancy test before you notice any other signs.

 - Frequent urination: From about six weeks of pregnancy, you may notice that you’re passing urine more often.
 This is because of a combination of pregnancy hormones, a larger volume of blood in your system, and your kidneys working extra hard.

 - Mood swings: During pregnancy, your hormone levels are surging, as the amount of oestrogen and progesterone in your blood increases.
 These increased hormone levels can affect your mood.
 You might feel heightened emotions, both good and bad, or you might just feel more depressed or anxious than usual.

-- Heightened sense of smell: “A recent study revealed that a woman’s sense of smell becomes more sensitive in the latter half of a normal menstruation cycle, as you near ovulation,” Says Dr Gupta.
+- A heightened sense of smell: “A recent study revealed that a woman’s sense of smell becomes more sensitive in the latter half of a normal menstruation cycle, as you near ovulation,” says Dr Gupta.
 Women in this fertile phase are more likely to be attracted to male pheromone androstenone, which contributes to that strong smell.

 - Light spots: You might see spotting or light bleeding when you ovulate.
 This is because dropping oestrogen levels can affect the lining of your womb.

 You can try all these methods at home or through a medical practitioner’s help, but remember that patience and persistence is the key.
 Don’t pressurise yourself into having sex and do not forget that candle-lit dinner.